wistia/wistia-open-docs/_posts/embed-links.md

 order of the playlist is the same as the order that the links appear in the markup.

-If you watch to the end of "Make French Toast", then the "Wistia Team Intro @ 30" should start playing immediately.
+If you watch to the end of "Make French Toast", then the "Wistia Team Intro" should start playing immediately.

 <div id="wistia_30q7n48g4f_2" class="wistia_embed" style="width:640px;height:360px;">&nbsp;</div>
 <script charset="ISO-8859-1" src="//fast.wistia.com/assets/external/E-v1.js"></script>